 For me, this means no grains, processed sugars (fruit sugar is ok), or packaged snack foods like chips & crackers.
-I’ll be eating a combination of foods that support my body’s need to cleanse and provide relatively easy-to-digest nourishment – mainly sauteed veggies, eggs, soups, raw yoghurt, potatoes, some good quality grass-fed meats and salads if craved.
+I’ll be eating a combination of foods that support my body’s need to cleanse and provide relatively easy-to-digest nourishment – mainly sauteed veggies, soups, potatoes, some good quality salads.
 And at least one green smoothie per day.
 I’m not sure how long this will go on for… intuitively I’m thinking a few weeks but I always listen to my body and adjust as needed.

 While I’m cleansing, I thought it would be fun to share 10 of my fave smoothie recipes with you!
 Most of these will be green smoothies (I have a special knack at sneaking greens into the most unlikely combinations!) but I have a few choice others that I’ll be including as well which are pretty divine!
 I’ll be uploading 1 smoothie recipe per day for 10 days straight on facebook and instagram.
 Follow me here and here to stay updated and grab all the recipes!

 What are green smoothies and why do I love them so?